School bus: 1900–1930

 "Blue Bird No. 1", the first bus constructed by A.L.
-Luce, founder of Blue Bird Body Company.
+Luce, founder of the Blue Bird Body Company.
 It is based on a 1927 Ford Model T chassis.

 Following the first decade of the twentieth century, several developments would affect the design of the school bus and student transport.
 As vehicles evolved from horse-drawn to "horseless" propulsion on a wider basis, the wagon bodies of kid hacks and school cars were adapted to truck frames.
 While transitioning into purpose-built designs, a number of features from wagons were retained, including wood construction, perimeter bench seating, and rear entry doors.
 Weather protection remained minimal; some designs adopted a tarpaulin stretched above the passenger seating.

 In 1915, International Harvester constructed its first school bus; today, its successor company Navistar still produces school bus cowled chassis.

 In 1919, the usage of school buses became funded in all 48 US states.

 In 1927, Ford dealership owner A.L.
 Luce produced a bus body for a 1927 Ford Model T. The forerunner of the first Blue Bird school buses, steel was used to panel and frame the bus body; wood was relegated to a secondary material.
 While fitted with a roof, the primary weather protection of the Luce bus design included roll-up canvas side curtains.